sk-classroom/asc-perceptron/README.md

 1. You can import `assignments/utils.py` and use their functions (if any)

 1. You can verify your implementation by using `notebooks/develop.py`.
-If you prefer to work with Jupyter notebook, you can convert the Python script by
+If you prefer to work with Jupyter notebook, you can convert the Python script by jupytext.

 2. [You can review your autograding results](https://docs.github.com/en/education/manage-coursework-with-github-classroom/learn-with-github-classroom/view-autograding-results)